ACXReader/ACXReader.github.io/_posts/2024-04-09-highlights-from-the-comments-on-the-5d7.md

 Once you collect, I don’t know, ten of these, you can spam a bunch of opposing discourse with “This didn’t even consider these ten new papers, all converging upon the fact that this case has now been debunked”.
 The very prestigious researchers who wrote the original paper probably won’t respond, because they don’t have time to respond to pre-prints by agricultural scientists.
 So it does kind of look, to an outsider, like all of the top papers of the side with more institutional support are debunked.
 Even if you spend hours and hours talking to the scientists involved and trying to figure out the flaws, it doesn’t matter, because there will be a new set of papers like that a few weeks later.

 Some of this is inevitable - and it’s also what correct people have to do when arguing against incorrect papers.
 When people were still treating eg stereotype threat as state-of-the-art, I would respond to people talking about it by listing some of the papers that had debunked it, and probably that was annoying to supporters who didn’t want to have to defend it.
 So I don’t want to claim it’s all inexcusable bad behavior.
-Still, it’s something I’m more sensitive to now.
+And one insulting person in the middle of ten thoughtful people with good responses still poisons the barrel and makes things feel hostile.
+Still, this is something I’m more sensitive to now.

 A lot of these problems center on a failure mode of hyperfocusing on little details.
 What if the exact set of cases Worobey et al uses is contaminated by ascertainment bias?
 Then we have to throw it out, right?
 Compare Worobey’s analysis in the supplementary text, where he shows robustness to up to half of the cases being totally false.
 Or consider his search for alternative uncontaminated datasets and then showing how those demonstrate the same pattern.
 Or consider that the first five cases ever detected were all from the market, and even that’s enough to prove at least a pared-down version of Worobey’s thesis.
 It’s fine to also want to make sure the official argument is exactly right and not biased.
 But _just_ doing that seems like a failure of focus.